Zelda II: The Adventure of Link: Legacy

-Most of the sages in Ocarina of Time bear the same names as towns from The Adventure of Link (Rauru, Ruto, Saria, Nabooru, and Darunia; excluding Impa).
+Five of the sages in Ocarina of Time bear the same names as towns from The Adventure of Link (Rauru, Ruto, Saria, Nabooru, and Darunia; excluding Impa).
 The town of Mido shares the name of a character in Kokiri Forest.
 In the in-game chronology, the towns were named after the characters.
-The Adventure of Link is the only Zelda game of the main English releases not to use "The Legend of Zelda" in its title, the only Zelda game to feature cumulative lives and therefore the only game in the series to include 1-up dolls.
-The subsequent The Legend of Zelda: A Link to the Past for the Super Famicom in 1991 follows new Link and Zelda characters and returns to the top-down style of the original.
+The Adventure of Link is the only Zelda game of the main English releases not to use "The Legend of Zelda" in its title; the only Zelda game to feature cumulative lives and therefore the only game in the series to include 1-up dolls.
+The subsequent A Link to the Past for the Super Famicom in 1991 follows new Link and Zelda characters and returns to the top-down style of the original.

-There are a small number of side-scrolling areas in The Legend of Zelda: Link's Awakening, mainly tunnels and caves.
+There are a small number of side-scrolling areas in Link's Awakening, mainly tunnels and caves.
 The series left the top-down style again in 1998 with Ocarina of Time for Nintendo 64, with 3D graphics.
 A new version of the composition "Temple", arranged by Shogo Sakai, is featured in Super Smash Bros.
 Melee, where it is played during the "Hyrule Temple" stage and the "Underground Maze" level.
 A variation of the track, as well as a new version of the "Great Palace" level song, also appears in Super Smash Bros.
 Brawl.
 The track was later once again updated and appeared twice, as the "StreetPass Battle Theme" as well as a slower version for the "Battle Victory" music, in the Nintendo 3DS game A Link Between Worlds.
 The StreetPass battle mode is itself inspired by the final boss fight of Zelda II; StreetPass fights occur between one player as Link and the other player as Shadow/Dark Link.
-The Famicom Disk System version of the composition "Battle Theme" was reused as the "Miniboss Theme" in The Legend of Zelda: Minish Cap.
+The Famicom Disk System version of the composition "Battle Theme" was reused as the "Miniboss Theme" in The Minish Cap.